 Plus-sized women’s clothing store in Korea.

-Athlete Korea offers plus-sized athletic clothes in South Korea.
+Athlete Korea offers a separate line of plus-sized athletic clothes up to a KR 4XL for women in South Korea.

 Korean Brands for Tall Women

 Being 5 foot 10 inches (around 177cm) and a little less curvy these days, it can be hard to find clothes in South Korea that don’t look like they shrunk in the washer on me.
 Maybe I could have pulled off a crop top in middle school, but those days are long gone.